Šassūrātu: Name and character

-Šassūrātu as a singular deity
+Šassūrātu as a single deity

 The term Šassūrātu is in some cases used to refer to a single deity.
 It could be treated as an alternate name of Nintur, "mistress birth-hut," who was initially a fully distinct goddess, as attested in the Kesh temple hymn.
 However, Lluís Feliu notes the term is never directly equated with the name Ninmah, and therefore it cannot be assumed that the logogram dNIN.MAH was ever used interchangeably with the name Šassūrātu, for example in Ugarit, where both appear in syllabic versions of offering lists and most likely represent different Ugaritic deities.

 The goddess Šasurra (dŠà-sur-ra), whose name is etymologically related and who is treated alongside the Šassūrātu in reference works such as Reallexikon der Assyriologie und Vorderasiatischen Archäologie, was associated with the city of Urrak (uruUr-rakki).
 She is attested in a text known as the "Archive of Mystic Heptads," where she appears in an enumeration of birth goddesses from various cities, alongside Aruru, Nintur, Ninmah, Ninhursag, Ninmena and Erua (a manifestation of Zarpanit).
 The purpose of this list was most like to claim the position of the other goddesses for Zarpanit, who is subsequently described as the "mistress" of the entire heptad.